3,024 Shares in Steel Dynamics, Inc. (NASDAQ:STLD) Acquired by All Season Financial Advisors Inc.

 All Season Financial Advisors Inc. acquired a new position in Steel Dynamics, Inc. (NASDAQ:STLD – Get Rating) in the first quarter, according to its most recent Form 13F filing with the SEC.
 The institutional investor acquired 3,024 shares of the basic materials company’s stock, valued at approximately $252,000.

-Other institutional investors have also recently added to or reduced their stakes in the company.
-Paragon Capital Management Ltd lifted its holdings in shares of Steel Dynamics by 3.6% in the first quarter.
-Paragon Capital Management Ltd now owns 3,932 shares of the basic materials company’s stock valued at $328,000 after purchasing an additional 138 shares in the last quarter.
-Eagle Asset Management Inc. increased its position in Steel Dynamics by 0.5% during the fourth quarter.
-Eagle Asset Management Inc. now owns 37,183 shares of the basic materials company’s stock worth $2,300,000 after buying an additional 175 shares during the last quarter.
-Delphi Management Inc. MA grew its position in shares of Steel Dynamics by 1.3% in the fourth quarter.
-Delphi Management Inc. MA now owns 17,338 shares of the basic materials company’s stock valued at $1,076,000 after purchasing an additional 220 shares during the last quarter.
-Harel Insurance Investments & Financial Services Ltd. grew its position in shares of Steel Dynamics by 52.6% in the fourth quarter.
-Harel Insurance Investments & Financial Services Ltd. now owns 653 shares of the basic materials company’s stock valued at $40,000 after purchasing an additional 225 shares during the last quarter.
-Finally, Denali Advisors LLC grew its position in shares of Steel Dynamics by 52.6% in the first quarter.
-Denali Advisors LLC now owns 664 shares of the basic materials company’s stock valued at $55,000 after purchasing an additional 229 shares during the last quarter.
-83.19% of the stock is currently owned by institutional investors and hedge funds.
+A number of other institutional investors and hedge funds have also added to or reduced their stakes in the business.
+State Street Corp lifted its position in Steel Dynamics by 1.2% in the fourth quarter.
+State Street Corp now owns 8,406,799 shares of the basic materials company’s stock worth $523,968,000 after purchasing an additional 100,835 shares during the period.
+Dimensional Fund Advisors LP lifted its position in Steel Dynamics by 0.4% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 6,448,382 shares of the basic materials company’s stock worth $400,241,000 after purchasing an additional 22,762 shares during the period.
+Victory Capital Management Inc. lifted its position in Steel Dynamics by 11.7% in the fourth quarter.
+Victory Capital Management Inc. now owns 4,608,517 shares of the basic materials company’s stock worth $286,051,000 after purchasing an additional 481,137 shares during the period.
+Norges Bank acquired a new stake in Steel Dynamics in the fourth quarter worth approximately $199,835,000.
+Finally, Charles Schwab Investment Management Inc. lifted its position in Steel Dynamics by 0.5% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 3,085,444 shares of the basic materials company’s stock worth $191,514,000 after purchasing an additional 15,424 shares during the period.
+83.19% of the stock is owned by institutional investors.

 Steel Dynamics Dividend Announcement

-The business also recently disclosed a quarterly dividend, which was paid on Friday, July 15th.
-Investors of record on Thursday, June 30th were given a $0.34 dividend.
+The firm also recently declared a quarterly dividend, which was paid on Friday, July 15th.
+Shareholders of record on Thursday, June 30th were paid a dividend of $0.34 per share.
+This represents a $1.36 dividend on an annualized basis and a yield of 2.03%.
 The ex-dividend date was Wednesday, June 29th.
-This represents a $1.36 annualized dividend and a yield of 2.03%.
-Steel Dynamics’s dividend payout ratio is currently 7.02%.
+Steel Dynamics’s dividend payout ratio is 7.02%.

-In related news, Director Keith E. Busse sold 5,040 shares of the business’s stock in a transaction on Friday, June 3rd.
-The shares were sold at an average price of $83.51, for a total value of $420,890.40.
-Following the sale, the director now directly owns 724,034 shares of the company’s stock, valued at approximately $60,464,079.34.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-5.40% of the stock is currently owned by insiders.
+In other Steel Dynamics news, Director Keith E. Busse sold 5,040 shares of the firm’s stock in a transaction dated Friday, June 3rd.
+The shares were sold at an average price of $83.51, for a total transaction of $420,890.40.
+Following the completion of the transaction, the director now owns 724,034 shares in the company, valued at $60,464,079.34.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Corporate insiders own 5.40% of the company’s stock.

 About Steel Dynamics